dayzhang/journal-graph/README.md

     - This provides an interface to browse and query the database from the B+ Tree structure stored in the .db files.
 It is generally recommended to be read only/not to create a new db when working with the key/value db files to prevent data corruption, but this can be ignored if you are just making a dummy database for testing (which the test type is suited for).
     - The commands available in this are explained in the actual code.
     - Fun queries include "G. Carl Evans" (id 2109906170), "Brad Solomon" (id 2189947603), "Geoffrey Challen" (id 2231335109), "Michael Nowak" (id 2688443206), "Geoffrey L. Herman" (id 2148163125), and "Lawrence Angrave" (id 2645015366) in the author database.
+    - The main functionality in this is the insert/find features; the other features are relatively slower as they bypass the BTree structure (although they get faster after repeated usage with more things loaded to memory).
 - ./paper_game [paper graph binary (journalgraph.bin)] [paper key db file (paper_keys.db)] [paper values db file (paper_values.db)] [start paper id (try 1091 if you don't have a specific one)]
     - This provides an interface to browse and explore the paper database, navigating only via neighbors.
     - The commands for this are also found within the CLI once the code is run.